alexandraolariu/PythonProjects/README.md

 Console Output: Prints real-time status updates directly to the terminal.

 Simple & Self-Contained: All logic is in a single Python file with hardcoded targets for ease of use.

+**---------------PROJECT 2--------------**

+**Simple System Monitor**

+This is a basic command-line system monitoring tool written in Python.
+It provides a quick snapshot of your system's CPU, memory, and disk (C: drive by default) usage at a given moment.

+_Features_

+CPU Usage: Displays the current CPU utilization percentage.

+Memory Usage: Shows the current RAM usage percentage.

+Disk Usage: Reports the percentage of used space on a specified disk partition (defaults to C:/ on Windows-like systems).

+Timestamped Logs: Each status report is timestamped for easy tracking.

+**---------------PROJECT 1--------------**

+**Simple To-Do List Application**

+This is a basic command-line To-Do List application written in Python.
+It allows users to manage their daily tasks by adding, viewing, marking as done, and deleting tasks.

+_Features_

+Add a new task: Easily add new items to your to-do list.

+View all tasks: See a comprehensive list of all your tasks, along with their completion status.

+Mark a task as done: Mark tasks as complete once you've finished them.
+Completed tasks are indicated with a checkmark (checkmark).

+Delete a task: Remove tasks from your list that are no longer needed.